sumed-h/Group-3/README.md

   ### Inferential Analysis

    We used a linear regression model for the inferential analysis.
 We started with a single linear regression of price and size of living area and then kept adding other housing features one by one from among the features highly related with price.
 We used R-squared score as the main measure with which to select a model.
 We kept adding features until the R-squared score stop increasing with additional features.
+In all model, we include zipcode to adjust an area fixed effect

-   Following the above rule, we selected a model that included a size of living space, a dummy variable for above-average house grade, number of floors, and a dummy for waterfront property.
+   Following the above rule, we selected a model that included a size of living space, a dummy variable for above-average house grade.

   ### Predictive Model: Model to support Zillow's price prediction for a new house